PERSONAL FINANCE |

 DESCRIPTION

-Students learn how to use online banking effectively to improve their financial lives.
-They begin by purchasing a computer and getting Internet access.
-They access their (simulated) online banking account and check balances.
-Next, they set up recurring monthly payments for regular bills to reduce their workload.
-They check their bank statement to confirm that their payments are working correctly.
-Finally, they use online banking to transfer money from their checking account to their savings account to reach a savings goal.
+Students will learn to use convenient features of online banking effectively.
+First, students will purchase a computer and get internet access.
+Then, students will access a simulated online bank account and check their balance.
+Next, students will set up online payments for recurring monthly bills, reducing their manual workloads.
+Students will check their bank statements to confirm that payments are processing correctly.
+Finally, students will use online banking to transfer money from their checking account to their savings account to reach a target savings goal.

 LEARNING OBJECTIVES

-• Students will understand how online banking can help them manage their finances more effectively and efficiently.
+- Students will recognize how online banking helps manage finances effectively and efficiently.

-• Students will understand how to set up and monitor recurring bill payments.
+- Students will set up and monitor recurring bill payments.

-• Students will understand how to transfer money between accounts.
+- Students will describe how to transfer money between bank accounts.

 TIME